-If we are looking to get the most “bang for our buck” in community-building and Jewish education, music is a fantastic choice.
+If your community seeks to get the most “bang for the buck” in community-building and Jewish education, music is a fantastic choice.

 Each program includes:

-- a consultation so to understand and articulate your goals and to design an engaging experience to meet the needs of the community and the vision of the organizer
+- A consultation to understand and articulate client goals in order to design an engaging experience to meet the needs of the community and the vision of the organizer

 - Sheet music for all songs presented for community’s cantor/music teacher/songleaders

 Sometimes those songs from Tot Shabbat Temple stuck in my head.
 Then sometimes when I get upset, I can sing them to myself and it helps me calm down,

 I wish Miss Emily and her style was around when I was a kid- maybe i wouldn’t have been so bored and I would have stayed active in Jewish life.
 There is so much that I realize now that I never learned- I put the tunes on for my kid, but then I wind up learning things about prayers and holidays.

 ‘Miss Emily’ wrote and released 5 albums of Jewish music for kids